snapshot-labs/snapshot-strategies/src/strategies/fountainhead/README.md

 In order to calculate the amount of staked tokens, the strategy first checks if the account has a locker, using `ILockerFactory.getLockerAddress()`.
 Then the amount is calculated using `ILocker.getStakedBalance()` and `ILocker.getAvailableBalance()`.
+Then the addresses of all fontaines created by the Locker are fetched, and their token balances.

+Note: the Locker contract puts no limit on the number of fontaines (other than the data type of its counter).
+In practice we don't expect a high number of fontaines per locker.
+But in order to avoid a DoS vector, the strategy anyway limits the number of fontaines iterated.
+It does so by going from most recently created backwards in order to minimize the probability of missing active lockers.

 Here is an example of parameters for Base Sepolia: